napari/napari/docs/naps/4-async-slicing.md

 ## Abstract

-Slicing a layer in napari generates a partial view of the layer's data.
+Slicing a layer in napari generates a partial view of the layer.
 The main use of slicing is to define the data that should be rendered in napari's canvas based on the dimension slider positions.